alephnaughtpix/pritstik/README.md

 The [original website](http://web.archive.org/web/20040816015951/http://www.seniordads.fsnet.co.uk/mrr/pritstik/default.html) was created in [Macromedia Dreamweaver](https://en.wikipedia.org/wiki/Adobe_Dreamweaver) and hosted on [Freeserve](https://en.wikipedia.org/wiki/Freeserve) on [The Senior Dads](https://www.youtube.com/@seniordads9594) website from 2000 onwards.
 The website made use of Dreamweaver features such as libraries and macros.
 Although the website made use of (at the time, new) CSS, it also used a lot of &lt;[FONT](https://www.w3schools.com/tags/tag_font.asp)&gt; tags as a fallback for older browsers.
 Despite this, the website was optimised for dialup internet access in an age when that was the default for most users of the internet in the UK.

-This recreation preserves the look and the content of the original website, but removes the &lt;FONT&gt; tags and Dreamweaver direcctives within the HTML, further optimises the HTML and CSS, and reconfigures the generation of the website as a [Jekyll](jekyllrb.com/) instance on [GitHub Pages](https://pages.github.com), with added HTML and CSS compression.
+This recreation preserves the look and the content of the original website, but removes the &lt;FONT&gt; tags and Dreamweaver directives within the HTML, further optimises the HTML and CSS, and reconfigures the generation of the website as a [Jekyll](jekyllrb.com/) instance on [GitHub Pages](https://pages.github.com), with added HTML and CSS compression.
 As a result, the HTML of the largest page is only 5KB and the CSS is 4KB, so you'll probably spend more time loading the images than the page itself!
 In addition, some wonky links and broken images have been fixed.

 And!
 This recreation includes something that was not possible in the original website: a [favicon](https://alephnaughtpix.github.io/pritstik/favicon.ico)!